Abir-Bouhriz/Postman-UI-Clone/README.md

 ## Description:
 This is Postman UI clone, made with [Vuetify](https://vuetifyjs.com/en/introduction/why-vuetify/), beside an authentication with both dark and light theme.

+## What is Postman ?
+Postman is a collaboration platform for API development.
+Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs—faster.

 ## ScreenShots:
 <img src="screenshots/postmanClone.jpg" />
 <img src="screenshots/signIn.jpg" />